Who to refer

 Underlying Dynamic

-An attachment snap-back — partners fighting for safety using outdated survival scripts.
+A reversion to early attachment patterns — partners fighting for safety using outdated survival scripts.

 Goal